-- (2) The regulations may deal with the following: - (a) the keeping of records by an incorporated limited partnership; - (b) information or copies of records or documents required to be given to the commissioner for fair trading by an incorporated limited partnership.
+- (2) A regulation may deal with the following: - (a) the keeping of records by an incorporated limited partnership; - (b) information or copies of records or documents required to be given to the commissioner for fair trading by an incorporated limited partnership.

-- (3) The regulations may exempt, or provide for the exemption of, any person, matter or thing from this Act. - (4) The regulations may make provision about a matter by applying, adopting or incorporating (with or without change) a standard, or a provision of a standard, as in force from time to time. - (5) The Legislation Act, section 47 (6) does not apply in relation to an Australian Standard, or an Australian/New Zealand Standard, applied, adopted or incorporated under the regulations. - (6) The regulations may create offences for contraventions of the regulations and fix maximum penalties of not more than 10 penalty units for offences against the regulations.
+- (3) A regulation may exempt, or provide for the exemption of, any person, matter or thing from this Act. - (4) A regulation may make provision about a matter by applying, adopting or incorporating (with or without change) a standard, or a provision of a standard, as in force from time to time. - (5) The Legislation Act, section 47 (6) does not apply in relation to an Australian Standard, or an Australian/New Zealand Standard, applied, adopted or incorporated under a regulation. - (6) A regulation may prescribe- - (a) offences for contraventions of a regulation; and - (b) maximum penalties of not more than 10 penalty units for offences against a regulation.